alpacamybags118/go-ollama-agent/README.md

 # go-ollama-agent

 ## Overview
 Exercise in learning how to create a coding agent.
-Currently supports single requests with code response in terminal.
+Currently supports chat with history in the terminal.

 ## Getting Started